marktnoonan/mobility-eta/README.md

 ```
 npx cypress open
 ```
 to open Cypress, then run the test "app_spec.js" which will verify that the homepage loads, test user is able to log in, and the trip information is displayed.
-Note that the test user data is returned from a real network request to a php script running on markthomasnoonan.com, and we might want to mock that result instead.
+The test data is stored locally in "helpers" and no longer comes from scrape.php.

-## Deployment
+## Building for Production

 ```
 parcel build index.html